We are a volunteer-driven organization dedicated to improving the lives, businesses, and environment of Saint Paul’s Dayton’s Bluff neighborhood

 Melia is especially interested in helping strengthen local resources around food and housing and supporting neighbors in looking out for one another.
 She moved to the East Side with her sister in the spring of 2023 and has loved getting to know the area ever since.

 Melia also enjoys board games, Pokémon Go, gardening, making jewelry, and taking community art classes across the metro area.
-She has a twenty-plus-year-old cat named Koko and is frequently running around with her sister Kiri and their two pups, Mālosi & Peaches.
+She has a twenty-plus-year-old cat named Koko and is frequently running around with her sister Kiri and their two pups, Mālosi and Peaches.

 Jorge Sosa